-If LME Clear is due to deliver a warrant, then it would need to contact its default brokers to buy or borrow a warrant.
+If LME Clear is due to deliver a warrant (or gold and silver under LMEprecious), then it would need to contact its default brokers to buy or borrow a warrant.
 Depending on the time of day and impact of the default we would note that this will not always be possible to achieve.
 Any decision would be made by the DMC following consultation with the liquidity risk team, who will analyse the liquidity impact.
 LME Clear may then deliver the warrant and receive the cash.